ryan-p-randall/ryan-p-randall.github.io/_pages/cv.md

 - “Voice, Representation, Ideology” seminar with Dr. Michael Steinberg and Dr. Suzanne Stewart-Steinberg of Brown University

-## Library Experience
+## Instructional Designer and Librarian Experience

+**Idaho State University** Pocatello and Meridian, ID

+*Instructional Designer*
+Instructional Technology Resource Center, May 2022—present

+- support faculty with course design
+- use Quality Matter Rubric and related principles for course design

 **College of Western Idaho** Nampa, ID

 *Instruction Coordinator and Faculty Outreach Librarian*
-Library, October 2015–present
+Library, October 2015–May 2022

 - Coordinate library instruction program, including assessment of student learning and of library instruction sessions
 - Create instruction materials to support online and in-person library instruction and critical information literacy